PaulaHara/portfolio/README.md

 # Portfolio
-This simple portfolio was made using HTML, CSS, Bower Components and Javascript.
+This portfolio was made using HTML, CSS, Bower Components and Javascript.